 Tracie Bennett arrived at her ritzy after-party on Garland Standard Time — fashionably late enough to make for a star entrance up the stately marble stairs of the Plaza Hotel and into a blinding blast of paparazzi pandemonium.

 The inescapable irony about her playing one of the greatest singers of the 20th century — some would say the greatest — is that Bennett stubbornly insists she's not a singer.
 She is an actress, first and foremost, who sings through the character she happens to be inhabiting at the time.
 This technique has won her two Oliviers — both times for musicals — and she has been nominated for two more.

+Her Olivier nomination for End of the Rainbow was in the nonmusical category, although almost a third of the show is consumed with her remarkable spot-on impersonation of Garland in song at the bitter end of her life.
 "It's not like everybody's singing songs, so I don't think it should get an award for musical," she said.
 "It's funny even talking like that, because I've never done things for awards."

 Nevertheless, she gets them — one for She Loves Me, the other for Hairspray.
 "I know, and they're a joy, but to me it's great for marketing a show.
 If I see a film has ten Oscars, I'll have a look at it.
 I've always found it quite strange to compete with emotions.
 I could see it if everyone was doing the same part.
 I always feel for Tony voters or Olivier voters because it's random personal choice.
 It must be.
 I don't know how they vote.

 "It would be amazing to me.
 I'd feel like I won something if I was even nominated."